 NOTE: In many cases, courses that students take to satisfy the requirements for a major will also satisfy general education requirements.
 For example, engineering students are already required to take more than the minimum natural science courses, and business program students already take math and statistics courses.
+Students are required to fulfill the total credit hours in both general education and major requirements (minimum 128).

-Each student is required to fulfill the general education and major specific requirements listed in the Grove City College Bulletin (the Catalog) for the year in which he/she matriculates to the College as a full-time freshman student, or in the case of a transfer student, the year he/she initially transfers to the College.
-If a student withdraws from the College and returns within one year, he/she may continue to follow his/her original Catalog requirements.
-However, if a student is away from the College for over one year, he/she must then follow the requirements listed in the Catalog year of the year of his/her return to the College.
-A student may choose to follow the requirements outlined and required in that Catalog edition.
+Each student is required to fulfill the general education and major-specific requirements listed in the Grove City College Bulletin for the year in which the student matriculates to the College as a full-time freshman, or in the case of a transfer student, the year initial year of transfer to the College.
+If a student withdraws from the College and returns within one year, the student may continue to follow the original Bulletin requirements.
+However, if a student is away from the College for over one year, the student must follow the requirements listed in the Bulletin for the year of return to the College.
+A student may choose to follow the requirements of a later Bulletin, but is required to fulfill both the major and general education requirements outlined and required in that Bulletin edition.

-WRITING INTENSIVE (WI) / SPEAKING INTENSIVE (SI) / INFORMATION LITERACY (IL) STUDIES
+WRITING INTENSIVE (WI) / SPEAKING INTENSIVE (SI) / INFORMATION LITERACY (IL) STUDIES students to complete a sequence of courses that provide instruction in information literacy, writing, and speaking.

-Recognizing that an essential component of academic preparation and lifelong learning consists of the ability to locate, evaluate, and present information, the College requires all students to complete a sequence of courses that provide instruction in information literacy, writing, and speaking.
+Recognizing that an essential component of academic preparation and lifelong learning consists of the ability to locate, evaluate, and present information, the College requires all